 Obtaining a Research Permit

 Based on the type of research you're performing, there may be several different permits required by the Bahamian Government.
-Please look at this blog post for more information about the types of research permits required and how to obtain them.
+Please carefully review this blog post for more information about the types of research permits required and how to obtain them.

 Ongoing Conservation and Research at Forfar

 Coral Propagation Site

 Tyler Fountain, a former intern on Andros Island, initiated the coral propagation site with Dr. Craig Dahlgren of the The Perry Institute for Marine and Reef Rescue Network.
 Initially 100 fragments of elkhorn, staghorn, and fused staghorn coral species were planted on a line nursery.
 Due to some damages from Hurricane Irma in 2017, a line was lost but there are still currently 70-80 intact coral fragments ready to be out planted.
 These corals will be planted near snorkel sites to show students our conservation efforts up close.

 Collaborative Research: The Tropicalization of Western Atlantic seagrass beds

 Past Research on Andros

 Research encompassing topics from marine ecosystems to geology and sustainability have been ongoing on Andros since the 1920's.
 Check out the spreadsheet of past research below to see the range of studies recorded.